danielfoehrKn/kubeswitch/README.md

 ### Future Plans

-- Support more Cloud Providers and Managed Kubernetes Platforms (Rancher, ...)
+- Support more Cloud Providers and Managed Kubernetes Platforms